senuradp/senura-assessment-2/Documents/Work/Surge/Senura-Assessment-2/READMe.md

 Clone the project and run the following commands:

-- run npm i && npm start in both the client and server side to start the development server
+- run npm i && npm start in both the client and server side to start the development server and database